pxslip/db-studio/docs/self-hosted/sso.md

 ### Testing Seamless SSO locally

-The above `REFRESH_TOKEN_*` configuration will likely fail for local testing, as you'll likely won't be serving Directus using a valid SSL certificate which are required for "Secure" cookies.
+The above `REFRESH_TOKEN_*` configuration will likely fail for local testing, as you'll likely won't be serving d9 using a valid SSL certificate which are required for "Secure" cookies.
 Instead, for local testing purposes (**and local testing purposes only**), the following configuration can be used: